yunks128/unity-ads-deployment/dev_env/README.md

 ### Test Jupyterhub

-Now to test Jupyterhub installation by navigating to the URL from the `jupyter_base_uri` output from the `jupyterhub` directory.
+Now to test Jupyterhub installation by navigating to the URL from the `jupyter_base_uri` Terraform output from the `jupyterhub` directory.

 ### EC2 Support Instance